LandoNikko/Glyphtrix/readme.md

 ## ![Privacy & Processing Shield][processing-shield]

-- No cloud processing or installations.
+-   No cloud processing, no installations, no tracking.
-- 100% client-side: built with HTML, CSS and JavaScript.
+-   Everything happens locally in your browser.
 -   Images are stored temporarily in your browser as blobs.
+-   Download the `index.html` for offline deployment.

 [processing-shield]: https://img.shields.io/badge/Privacy%20&%20Processing-00FF00?style=for-the-badge&color=0b0b0b&labelColor=0b0b0b

 ## ![How it Works Shield][how-it-works-shield]

-Glyphtrix analyzes the input image or video frame by frame.
-It applies selected pre-processing effects (like blur, brightness, levels), then divides the (potentially modified) visual into a grid based on the "Density" setting.
-The average brightness of each grid cell is mapped to a character from the chosen "Character Set."
-Finally, these characters are rendered onto an output canvas using the selected "Font Family," "Scale Factor," and "Color Scheme."
+Glyphtrix processes images and videos by analyzing the canvas.
+It applies image adjustments like brightness and contrast, then segments the visual into a grid determined by the "Density" setting.
+Each grid cell's average brightness is converted to a corresponding character from the selected "Character Set".
+These characters are then rendered with chosen colors and fonts to create the final ASCII art output.

 [how-it-works-shield]: https://img.shields.io/badge/How%20it%20Works-00FF00?style=for-the-badge&color=0b0b0b&labelColor=00FF00